Creating a Career Development Plan: Tips and Strategies

 Key Takeaways

-- Developing a career development plan can provide many benefits to both employees and employers.
+- Developing a career development program has numerous benefits for both employers and employees.

-Why should you create a Career Development Plan?
+Why Create a Career Development Plan?

-A solid career development strategy can provide many advantages for employees as well as employers:
+The development of a solid career development plan can bring many advantages for employees as well as employers:

-- Helps gain recognition from senior management
+- Recognition from upper management

 - Increases opportunities for career progression.

-Steps to Create Your Career Development Plan
+Steps to create Your Career Development Plan

-Evaluate Your Current Skills and Experience
+Examine Your Current Skills and Experience

-Consider these questions:
+Ask yourself these questions:

-- What do I have in my current technical and soft skills?
+- What are my current technical and soft skills?

-- What have been my achievements until now?
+- What are my accomplishments until now?

-- What are some areas I believe I could improve on?
+- What do I think I can improve upon?

 Set Out Your Long-Term Goals